okviz/okviz.github.io/README.md

 > You can remove borders from images by adding `class="noborder"` to the img tag.

-> you can avoid the zoom effect on images by adding `class="nozoom"` to the img tag.
+> You can avoid the zoom effect on images by adding `class="nozoom"` to the img tag.

 #### Screencast (Video)